-Iowa has two laws dealing with the interception of oral, telephonic or electronic communications.
-Both laws permit a party to those conversations to record them.
-One of the laws makes recordings by non-parties a serious misdemeanor, while the other permits the recording or interception of such communications with the consent of at least one party.
+Iowa has two laws dealing with the interception of in-person, telephonic or electronic communications.
+Both laws permit the recording of those conversations by a party or by a non-party with the consent of at least one party.

 The state prohibits disclosure of the illegally intercepted contents of such communications.